TUI cancels many holidays until 11 July

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This is a recurring post, regularly updated with new information and offers.

-As the travel industry continues to react to the effects of the coronavirus outbreak, the U.K.’s largest travel group TUI has announced that all holidays for the next five weeks have been cancelled.
-The move comes after the company initially suspended package travel, cruises and hotel operations on 16 March.
+As the travel industry continues to react to the effects of the coronavirus outbreak, the U.K.’s largest travel group TUI has announced that many holidays to specific destinations have been cancelled until 11 July.

 For more TPG U.K. news delivered each morning to your inbox, sign up for our daily newsletter.